AsmitKumar321/test/README.md

 ## Curiosity

-I think about that;How HTML, CSS and JavScript merges to form a website?
+I think about that;How HTML, CSS and JavaScript merges to form a website?

 ## Solution